-Friday, August 4 Announcements
+Friday, September 8 Announcements

-Upcoming Worship Helpers August 6, 9:30 am
+Upcoming Worship Helpers September 10, 9:30 am

-Sound/ Screen/ Streaming: Jacque Mohs
+Sound/ Screen/ Streaming: Lisa Vossekuil

 Musician: Clarice Blanchard

-Counters: Lisa Vossekuil and Steve Dick
+Counters: Lisa Vossekuil and Bonnie Fenimore

-Communion Bread: Debi Martens
+Communion Bread: Rainy Gibbens

-Bible Study will meet at 11:00 a.m. following morning worship in the front most classroom near the church office.
+Sunday Bible Study: Bible Study will meet at 11:00 a.m. following morning worship in the front most classroom near the church office.
 During the class, we invite questions, comments, and connections, as we expand upon the readings from the worship service.

-The ushers will have large print bulletins available.
+Larger Bulletins & Kids Bags: The ushers will have large print bulletins available.
 St. Paul has kids’ bags to engage your child during church.
 They are hanging on hooks by the entry doors or see the ushers.

-Pastoral care Please feel free to contact our new Pastor, Heidi Williams, with any pastor cares you need.
+Pastoral care.
+Please feel free to contact our new Pastor, Heidi Williams, with any pastor cares you need.
 Her cell number is 515-450-0490

 Call Committee Activity.
 The Ministry Site Profile is a summary that tells about St Paul Lutheran Church, what’s important to us and how we bear witness to Christ’s love in our community.
 The Call Committee wrote this narrative about St Paul with the help of each of you who participated in surveys and interviews.
 The Ministry Site Profile (MSP) was submitted on May 25th and approved by the office of the Bishop on June 2nd.

-Here’s a small portion called the “Summary Description” we submitted: St Paul Lutheran Church is a small but mighty church with a big dream to have a healthy church culture, one that changes lives.
+St Paul Lutheran Church is a small but mighty church with a big dream to have a healthy church culture, one that changes lives.
 We believe our primary calling as a congregation is to love God and love people.
 This congregation will welcome a pastor who loves the Lord, Jesus Christ, and spends sufficient time alone with God to sustain the work of the ministry, by living out of a cup that overflows; one who is willing to train and partner with us in the work of evangelism; who is willing to walk together with us as we learn a theology of grieving; who is willing to faithfully bear with us as we struggle to yield in the areas where God is at work transforming us.

 Now we wait, knowing that God is leading us into a season of waiting and listening and trusting.
 While you’re waiting and listening and trusting please remember to pray for discernment for your Call Committee and for the Church Council.